Important tips when assembling teak furniture.

 Smooth faced hammer to tap in wood dowels.

-Small drill & bit may be needed to clean out dowel holes.
-After tapping all the sections together, we advise cleaning out all the holes with a screw driver or re-drilling all the dowel holes in order to remove wood debris and for ease of inserting wood dowels.
-Make sure your drill bit is correctly sized for the dowels by drilling a test hole on an old wood scrap.
+Round Bastard File - may be needed to clean out dowel holes.
+After tapping all the sections together, we advise cleaning out all the holes with a round bastard file in order to remove any wood debris left in the holes and for ease of inserting wood dowels.

-GORILLA GLUE (original).
+GORILLA GLUE (original formula).
 Usually one small bottle is enough for 8 chairs and 1 table.